 Figure 5 highlights the enormous differences in farm-gate prices that exist between different countries of origin.
-In the current 2023/2024 harvest, the farm-gate price ranges between 40% to 90% of the market price.
+The farm-gate price currently ranges from just under 30% to 90% of the market price.

-Countries such as Peru, Ecuador and Congo have significantly higher farm-gate prices than Ghana and lvory Coast despite lower CIF prices.
-As a result, Peruvian and Ecuadorian farmers receive double the price than farmers from Ghana and Ivory Coast do, despite prices being paid by importers are almost 10% higher for the latter two.
+Countries such as Peru, Ecuador, the Dominican Republic and Uganda have significantly higher farmgate prices than Ghana and Ivory Coast despite lower CIF prices.
+As a result, Peruvian and Ecuadorian farmers receive almost three times the price than farmers from Ghana and Ivory Coast do, despite prices being paid by importers are almost 10% higher for the latter two.